Kaysammy40/Breach/README.md

 # Breach
 ## Description
 This is a documentation of the Breach web application, which comprises the Test plan, Test cases created from exploratory testing using the application under test AUT and the UI/UX design  for the frontend and the backend.
 An issue log is created to report bugs after executing the test cases developed for the frontend and the backend.
+The test execution was within the coverage module requested from the document.

 ## TEST SUMMARY
 Test execution on the frontend using exploratory testing being carried out manually resulted in 2 failed test cases and 36 passed test cases during the execution of a total of 38 test cases.
 The 2 bugs found were of medium severity and were reported in the issue log sheet.